 If you have tried going gluten-free or cooking for someone who needs to eat food without gluten, you probably know that this diet can be seriously unhealthy for your budget.

-However, as I learned after switching to a gluten-free diet 12 years ago, spending wads of money just isn’t necessary.
+However, as I learned after switching to a gluten-free diet 12 years ago, spending wads of money just isn’t necessary to avoid foods with that protein, which for some people can cause health problems.

 1. Accept it: Your world has changed

-Gluten-free eating becomes easy when you accept that there’s really no substitute for wheat.
+Gluten-free eating becomes easy when you accept there’s really no substitute for wheat.
 Just let it go.
-Store-bought gluten-free baked goods aren’t just hellaciously expensive, they’re also:
+Store-bought gluten-free baked goods aren’t just expensive, they’re also:

 - Disappointing.
 It’s crushing to spend $15 on a pie “that tastes like gravel,” says Roberts, author of several acclaimed gluten-free baking books.
-When I first encountered a gluten-free bakery, I was like a traveler in the desert stumbling upon an oasis.
-I bought a scone, a muffin, cookies and a Danish.
-With each bite, my disappointment grew.
-Today, I mostly avoid baked goods that aren’t homemade.
 A few local artisan bakeries are setting the bar higher these days, but “not bad” is still high praise for most store-bought gluten-free products.

 - Fattening.
 Fat, sugar, eggs and salt are used to pump up the blandness of rice flour, a primary ingredient in baked goods.

-- Quickly stale.
+- Prone to go stale fast.
 These baked goods dry out much more quickly than wheat-based foods.

 2. Embrace new habits